 To summarise the LCA in broad brush strokes, we need to understand the flow of materials.
 As the name suggests, we’re looking at a continuous loop of recycled materials, with input of raw materials at one end and losses at the other.
 As you would expect, recycling both cans and bottles is more efficient than producing them from scratch.
 Another piece of good news: unlike plastics, both are virtually infinitely recyclable.

 Let's pause briefly to consider deposit return schemes: until the 1980s, British breweries encouraged the use of returnable bottles which could be washed and refilled.
 The introduction of non-returnable bottles in the UK saw the weight of the average bottle cut to less than a quarter and reduced the need for energy and chemical intensive bottle washing facilities.
 Nevertheless, the energy demand for making new bottles typically outweighs this impact and a full returnable bottle scheme as exists today in Germany and Denmark can be beneficial from an environmental perspective, particularly if standardised bottles are used.
-Reintroducing such a scheme in the UK requires large scale infrastructure change, which industry bodies such as SIBA have been campaigning for and that we at Small Beer fully support.
+Reintroducing such a scheme in the UK requires large scale infrastructure change, which is something that Small Beer fully supports.